All Episodes

 All the little kids know about it.

-They went public at 38 billion.
+They went public at $38 billion.

 They had 26% of their money in that bank.

-By the way, you know what he said on my show last night.
+By the way, you know what he said on my show last night?

-It he doesn't exp he doesn't think that there should be a bailout, even though for him uh it's a a fortune, uh, but he knew the risk when he did it, he said.
+He doesn't think that there should be a bailout, even though for him it's a fortune.

 He said it's my responsibility.

-Yeah, well, I I applaud him for that.
+Yeah, well, I applaud him for that.

 I applaud him for that.

-So to your point, the Genesis Genesis Genesis of it all goes back to the free money.
+So to your point, the genesis, genesis, genesis of it all goes back to the free money.

-Energy played a big role, you know.
+Energy played a big role.

-No, markets move on on what they know.
+No, markets move on what they know.

-The very next day the price of oil went up and it never looked back.
+The very next day, the price of oil went up and it never looked back.

 So, yeah, energy played a big role in it.

-This morning, the small business federation, right?
+This morning, the Small Business Federation, right?

-The National Federation of Independent Businesses, the largest organization for small businesses that they've never ever had this much trouble finding qualified workers in their history.
+The National Federation of Independent Businesses, the largest organization for small businesses, that they've never, ever had this much trouble finding qualified workers in their history.

-People don't have to work, they didn't have to work, and they won't work.
+They didn't have to work and they won't work.

 So what happens?